garrandall/popular-music-data/tracks/i-just-can-t-walk-away-four-tops.md

 Once again we said it's over
 And just like before
 We vowed to take no more
-Ooh, but I suddenly I find
+Oh, but I suddenly I find
 That every time
 Your face comes into view